Convergence of sectorial operators on varying Hilbert space: Notation

-In the setting of Example~\ref{ex:classical}, if~\eqref{eq:form_Jid} is satisfied for a family $(\delta_\eps)_{\eps > 0}$ satisfying $\lim_{\eps \to 0} \delta_\eps = 0$, then the resolvent of $A_\eps$ converges to the resolvent of $A_0$ in operator norm uniformly on compact subsets of $\res{A_0}$.
-In fact, it would suffice if~\eqref{eq:form_Jid} is satisfied whenever $u = v$, see~\cite[Theorem~VI.3.6]{Kato95}.
+In the setting of \Ex{classical}, if~\eqref{eq:form_Jid} is satisfied for a family $(\delta_\eps)_{\eps > 0}$ satisfying $\lim_{\eps \to 0} \delta_\eps = 0$, then the resolvent of $A_\eps$ converges to the resolvent of $A_0$ in operator norm uniformly on compact subsets of $\res{A_0}$.
+In fact, it would suffice if~\eqref{eq:form_Jid} is satisfied whenever $u = v$, see Theorem~VI.3.6 of~\cite{Kato95}.
 In this sense, our results are a generalisation of this classical result to the setting of varying spaces.
 We can also deduce similar consequences like in the classical situation, e.g.\ convergence of the spectra.